opendaylight/releng-builder/docs/jenkins.rst

       </tr>
       <tr>
         <td colspan="4">
-          CentOS 7 minion configured with OpenJDK 1.7 (Java7), OpenJDK
+          CentOS 7 minion (deprecated) configured for legacy robot-driven jobs.
-          1.8 (Java8) and all the current packages used by the integration project for doing robot driven jobs.
 If you are executing robot framework jobs then your job should be using this as the minion that you are tied to.
 This image does not contain the needed libraries for building components of OpenDaylight, only for executing robot tests.